 Water fights had begun, with gentle amounts being thrown, with the quantities somewhat increasing as the afternoon went on.
 After detours around Aix en Provence we proceeded down the N7 with water guns being fired and water bombs being thrown out of cars, something about the sun and mad Englishmen and dogs came to mind!

 Over the radio came the call that the coil on the Boite had over heated and that a pit stop had been made at a roadside lay by.
 This was a calculated attack.
 On pulling over we were mercilessly attacked with not guns but 2 litre bottles of water a cooling down, an inch of water filled the base of the car.
 After general horse play with water we set off to La Luc and the hotel.
 The heat and the roof down and air con on (the front air vent open!).
-The bikers were attacked along with “the hanger on” vehicle in a surprise sting.
+The bikers were attacked along with “the hang

 The scenery is stunning, just as you imagine the Provence region.